turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 {% hint style="info" %}
 #### NEAR Promises Considerations:

-1. Promises are always run async.
+1. Promises always run async.
 2. In order to handle promise results, the contract must schedule a callback.
 3. There are no global transactions that spans across contracts.
 Think of each contract function call always being executed in its own separate transaction.
 If contract state needs to be rolled back because a downstream promise failed, then